superphy/spfy/docs/source/contributing.rst

 If you wish to create your own image, you can use the RQ `worker`_ image as a starting point.
 Specifically you'll want to add your repo as a git submodule in `superphy/backend` and modify the `COPY ./app /app` to target your repo, similar to the way `reactapp`_ is included.
 You'll also want to take a look at the `supervisord-rq.conf`_ which controls the RQ workers.

-There is more specific documentation for this process in `Indirectly Adding a New Module`_.

 In both cases, the spfy webserver will have to be modified in order for the front-end to have an endpoint target; this is documented in `Adding an Endpoint in Flask`_.
 The front-end will also have to be modified for there to be a form to submit tasks and have a results view generated for your new module; this is documented in `Modifying the Front-End`_.

 Directly Adding a New Module